Fujikura History

 1945 - Postwar reconstruction and high economic growth

-The Fukagawa factory was completely destroyed during the Great Tokyo Air Raid.
+The Fukagawa factory was completely destroyed in the Great Tokyo Air Raid.

 Goro Ishibashi becomes the third president.